 In 2013 the RKD initiated a largescale research project under the banner of Gerson Digital.
-It traces the careers of Dutch and Flemish artists who worked abroad in the 17th century, and explores the way they exchanged ideas with colleagues in other countries.
+It traces the careers of Dutch and Flemish artists who worked abroad in the 16th and 17th century, and explores the way they exchanged ideas with colleagues in other countries.
 There is also a focus on the important part that foreign patrons, collectors and dealers played by buying Dutch and Flemish paintings, both in the Low Countries and elsewhere.
 This enabled local artists to get to know those works, even many years later, absorb their idiom, and channel it into their own paintings

 Jean-Etienne Liotard, Portrait of the art collector François Tronchin (1704-1798) with his painting of Rembrandt, 1759, Cleveland Museum of Art.
 Over the course of the 18th century, Rembrandt’s Woman in bed was in collections in France, Switzerland Italy and England.
 Since 1892 it has been in the Scottish National Gallery.